Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts: Related work

 \subsection{Volunteer computing}

 Using volunteer hardware has long been a viable alternative to high-performance computing.
 Since the development of BOINC \cite{anderson2004boinc} research organizations with sufficient public outreach have been able to run massive scientific computations on devices provided by volunteers.

-Successful projects such as Folding@home can have over $10^5$ active participants, rivaling the floating-point performance of world's fastest supercomputers\footnote{In January 2019, Folding@home reported 146,091 teraflops;\\in November 2019, the top-1 supercomputer ``Summit" reported 148,600 teraflops; see \url{top500.org/lists/2019/11} .}.
-In fact, Folding@home was the first ``supercomputer" to reach both 1 and 10 petaflops milestones\footnote{Based on \url{foldingathome.org/project-timeline}}.
+Successful projects such as Folding@home can have over $10^5$ active participants, rivaling the floating-point performance of world's fastest supercomputers\footnote{In January 2019, Folding@home reported 146,091 teraflops; in November 2019, the top-1 supercomputer ``Summit'' reported 148,600 teraflops; see \url{top500.org/lists/2019/11} .}.
+In fact, Folding@home was the first ``supercomputer'' to reach both 1 and 10 petaflops milestones~\cite{folding_timeline}.

 However, unlike traditional HPC, the volunteer nature of these projects imposes some additional limitations.
 First, the majority of volunteers are only available part-time.
 For instance, a participant can provide an office workstation that only contributes compute outside of business hours.
 Second, volunteer hardware is heterogeneous: different nodes may have different performance, memory limits, and even operating systems.
 Finally, participants usually communicate over the Internet, which is 2--3 orders of magnitude slower than typical HPC connections.
 As a result, both compute nodes and communication channels are not nearly as reliable as in traditional supercomputers.